Category Archives: Millennium

 Revelation 20:1–6 present us with a time frame that plays a far greater role in the eschatological debate than it warrants.
 Oddly, Stanley J. Grenz asserts of “evangelical postmillennialists” that “as a millenarian viewpoint, of course, it builds its primary case from a futurist interpretation of John’s vision.”
 This is simply not so.
 Continue reading

-THE MILLENNIAL REIGN AND ITS END
+THE END OF THE MILLENNIAL REIGN

-PMW 2021-010 by Milton S. Terry (Biblical Apocalyptics)
+PMW 2025-83 by Milton S. Terry (Biblical Apocalyptics)

-Gentry note: In this article I continue presenting some helpful postmillennial material from Milton S. Terry (1840–1914) as presented in his book, Biblical Apocalyptics.
+Gentry note: In this article I am presenting some helpful postmillennial material from Milton S. Terry (1840–1914) as presented in his book, Biblical Apocalyptics.
 Below I will be directly citing his material, except that I will break it into smaller paragraphs (as I noted was necessary in my last article).

 So here is a direct citation of Biblical Apocalyptics, pp. 453–54: